Shockley Communications

 Shockley Communications Corporation was a media outlet that operated eight radio stations in Wisconsin and Minnesota.
-Its president was Terry Shockley, who cofounded the company in 1984.
-The company was reportedly bought-out by Quincy Newspapers (now Quincy Media) in June 2001.
+Its president was Terry Shockley, who cofounded the company in 1985.
 It became defunct in 2001.

-The television holdings include WAOW, WKOW, WXOW and WQOW.
+The television holdings include KXLT-TV, WAOW, WKOW, WXOW and WQOW.

+The company was founded in March 1985 by Terry Shockley.
+On January 18, 2001, Quincy Newspapers announced that it would acquire the television stations and video production facilities, ProVideo and Pro-2.
+It was completed in June 2001.
+The radio stations were acquired by Midwest Communications in September 2001.